PUBLIC ACCESS TEST

 21. Perform an in-sight 15 ft long-leash recall outside with distractions

 22. Confidently walk over a variety of textured surfaces

 It is highly recommended the test be video taped to document the team passed it.
 This is also helpful in case a team ever has to go to court; a video record is an independent way of showing that the team accomplished what the evaluator indicates they did.

 Upon completion of the PAT, you will get a certificate showing that you and your dog met and passed our Public Access Test.
 You will also receive a copy of your test for your records.

-Any dog who exhibits aggressive behavior in violation of our Minimum Training Standards for Public Access is NOT eligible for enrollment as an Assistance Dog, or renewal, no matter what disability related tasks or alerts the dog is said to perform.
+Any dog who exhibits aggressive behavior in violation of our Minimum Training Standards for Public Access is NOT eligible as an Assistance Dog.
 If a dog later displays aggressive behavior and cannot be rehabilitated within a reasonable time period, ethically, that dog should be retired as unfit for duty outside the home, as the dog does not qualify as an assistance/service dog under our Minimum Training Standards for Public Access.
 Non aggressive barking as a trained behavior will be acceptable in appropriate situations.

 Aggressive/fearful behavior is considered inappropriate for service dogs and are seen as the following: growling, inappropriate or excessive barking, nipping or biting, showing or baring teeth, lunging at other people or dogs.